SamyPesse/book-heroku-node/coding.md

 web: node main.js
 ```

-This file simply tell Heroku that for starting this applciation, it needs to start a web dyno by running the command `node main.js`.
+This file simply tell Heroku that for starting this application, it needs to start a web dyno by running the command `node main.js`.